All Episodes

 That would be a reasonable conclusion, I would think.

-What I would suggest even further is that from time to time, when you hear an explanation For how a terrorist activity was prevented or a law enforcement breakthrough occurred.
+What I would suggest even further is that from time to time, when you hear an explanation for how a terrorist activity was prevented, or a law enforcement breakthrough occurred.

 Sure.

-You know, I'll give you all this, that all of this is happening and that it is to our benefit as a society.
+You know, I'll give you all this, that all of this is happening and that it is to our benefit as society.

-And the important part is that maybe half of the time You're only given part of the story as to how they uncovered it.
+And the important part is that maybe half of the time you're only given part of the story as to how they uncovered it.

 Oh, I firmly believe that.

-And most successes of Echelon or programs like it are the ones that you never ever know about.
+And most successes of Echelon or programs like it are the ones that you never, ever know about.

 You're never going to hear about them.